 Spelling is taught as part of a planned programme following the requirements of the National Curriculum 2014 .

-Foundation Stage, Year One and Year 2 have a daily session of phonics.
+Nursery, Reception, Year 1 and Year 2 have a daily session of phonics.
 In Year 2- Key Stage 2 children have regular explicit spelling sessions with weekly spellings being closely linked to spelling patterns and rules.

 - All classes have a set of spelling activities to support regular opportunities for children to practise learning spellings.